-Yes, you should tell the doctor you’re worried.
-(If you’re worried about upsetting your parent, send the doctor your concerns in writing.
-No HIPAA authorization is needed for you to share your concerns with a parent’s health professional.)
+If you’d like to share your concerns with your parent’s doctor but are worried about upsetting your parent, send the doctor your concerns in writing.
+No HIPAA authorization is needed for you to share your concerns with a parent’s health professional.

-But if you, your parent and the doctor truly want to get to the bottom of things, you can take a simple approach that is incredibly effective.
-Start taking notes on the eight behaviors known to correspond with Alzheimer’s.
+However, if you, your parent and your parent’s doctor truly want to get to the bottom of things, you can take a simple approach that is incredibly effective: start taking notes on the behaviors known to correspond with Alzheimer’s.

-By doing so, you’ll be gathering the kind of detailed information that doctors (like myself) need in order to confirm thinking problems and detect the likely disease.
+By doing so, you’ll be gathering the kind of detailed information that doctors (like myself) need in order to confirm cognitive issues and likely detect the disease.

 8 Alzheimer’s Behaviors to Track

-For each of the behaviors we’ll discuss, try to jot down the following:
+There are eight Alzheimer’s behaviors to track and for each of the behaviors that we’ll discuss, it’s important to take down the following:

-- Whether there’s been a decline or change compared to the way your parent used to be
+- Whether there’s been a change or decline compared to the way your parent used to be

 - Whether this seems to be due to memory and thinking, versus physical limitations such as pain, shortness of breath or physical disabilities

-Any difficulty learning to use a new gadget, such as a smartphone?
-Any trouble with a new appliance?
-Make note of what your parent has difficulty adapting to and how he tried to manage.
+Any difficulty learning to use a new appliance or new gadget, such as a smartphone?
+Make note of what your parent has difficulty adapting to and how he or she tried to manage.